 A fat transfer is a medical procedure in which a patient’s own adipose tissue is taken from one area and transplanted to an area to which the patient would like a decrease in the appearance of wrinkles and shallow areas or an increase in volume (often the lips or areas with wrinkles and fine lines).
-It is generally a minimally invasive procedure and is a common alternative to popular collagen treatments and Botox.
-Patients commonly choose fat transfers to address the lines between the nose and the mouth, crows feet, and forehead wrinkles.
+It is generally a minimally invasive procedure and is a common alternative to popular collagen treatments and BOTOX.
+Our Beverly Hills fat transfer patients commonly choose this procedure to address the lines between the nose and the mouth, crow’s feet, and forehead wrinkles.

 With the increasing popularity of liposuction and the subsequent innovations in liposuction technology, it has become far easier to access fat and remove it from the body.
 While dermal fillers are often absorbed by the body in an average of less than 6 months, only a percentage of fat from a patient’s own body will be absorbed and more lasting changes can be achieved by fat transfer.

 Some of the best and most frequently used donor sites for fat transfer include the inner thighs and lower abdomen.